 “The brilliant opening of Richard Yates’ Revolutionary Road is brutal in its candor and claustrophobic tedium, which is true of so much of the book.

 April and Frank Wheeler are driving home in disappointed silence after she has starred in a bit of community theater.
 He knows she bombed; she knows he knows.
 In the fight that follows, each one says precisely the wrong thing, every gesture falls short.
-He goes to pat her thigh, but she is curled against the passenger door just beyond his reach, and his attempt to console flops as much as her performance…
+He goes to pat her thigh, but she is curled against the passenger door just beyond his reach, and his attempt to console flops as much as her performance….

-Of course what we’re always told about showing versus telling is so true of memorable scenes.
+Of course, what we’re always told about showing versus telling is so true of memorable scenes.
 It is so much more visceral to be shown, the hand reaching to pat the thigh and the wife curling against the car door, than any amount of telling: ‘He felt rejected’ or, ‘She felt alone in her failure.’”

 When writing a scene, the writer should seek to give a sense of place, time and event with vivid pictures.
-In fact avoid the use of adverbs and weak adjectives.
+In fact, avoid the use of adverbs and weak adjectives.

 Use more of verbs and nouns.
 No matter how subtle the scene is, vivid emotions and clear pictures can be used to evoke memorable scenes in the reader’s mind.